tomaszjastrzebski87/HelloVistulaGroup1/Spring/README.md

 ![Static1](project-java-spring-tjastrz/images/static1.png)

 However, in the IDE resources folder shows "static.images", which may be misleading.
-Please keep that in mind.
+Keep that in mind.

 ![Static2](project-java-spring-tjastrz/images/static2.png)